mahdi60q/git_testt/README.md

- is the first attempt. this change happens in GUI ! this is the second attempt.This change happens in CLI ?
+ is the first attempt. this change happens in GUI ! heloooo this is the second attempt.This change happens in CLI ?